Why AI Is Banned in Schools: Cheating, Learning Gaps, and What Educators Can Do

 Privacy and Security:Â Privacy and ethical issues also loom large.
 You'll need to consider how AI tools collect and use student data.
 Protecting student privacy is very important.

-Algorithmic Biases:Â AI tools often collect and process data that might breach student confidentiality or perpetuate algorithmic biases, thereby skewing educational fairness further.
+Algorithmic Biases:Â AI tools often collect and process data that may breach student confidentiality or perpetuate algorithmic biases, further skewing educational fairness.
 You should be aware that AI can be unfair to certain groups of students.
 It might favor some students over others.

 4. Impact on the Classroom